happysuperevil601/happysuperevil601/README.md

 ## 🔥 Hi, I'm MERN/T3 Stack Engineer 💪

-💡 A Pragmatic Programmer
+💡 A Pragmatic Programmer<br>
-🌱 Committed to continuous learning and enhancing my skills in technology.
+🌱 Committed to continuous learning and enhancing my skills in technology.<br>
-🏹 In my free time, I enjoy listening to music, running, or reading.
+🏹 In my free time, I enjoy listening to music, running, or reading.<br>
-📪 I welcome inquiries or discussions, and I would love to connect over a shared interest or insightful meme.
+📪 I welcome inquiries or discussions, and I would love to connect over a shared interest or insightful meme.<br>

 Feel free to adjust any part further to better match your personal style or preferences!